pbs-assess/gfsynopsis/report/web/README.md

 ## Species silhouettes

-The build resolves one PhyloPic silhouette for each species with the [`rphylopic`](https://rphylopic.palaeoverse.org/) package and caches the SVGs in `assets/`.
+The build gives locally supplied SVGs in `assets/inkscape/` priority over PhyloPic silhouettes.
+The local silhouette attribution is maintained in `report/R/10-build-web.R`.
+For species without a local SVG, the build resolves one PhyloPic silhouette with the [`rphylopic`](https://rphylopic.palaeoverse.org/) package and caches it in `assets/`.
 It tries the species name first, then the genus name when no species-level silhouette is available.
-Each rendered silhouette links to its PhyloPic source, contributor, and license.
+PhyloPic silhouettes link to their source, contributor, and license.

+`Rscript report/web/trim-silhouettes.R` crops transparent margins from every silhouette SVG.
+The web build runs this script after resolving silhouettes, so newly downloaded PhyloPic SVGs receive the same treatment automatically.

 ## Building and previewing locally